amonell/chromatin_potential/README.md

-Put into chr_pot.R to see chromatin potential.
+Put into chrpot_highdimension.R to see chromatin potential.